Air Fryer Roasted Red Potatoes

 A TASTY AIR FRYER POTATO RECIPE

-Who doesn't love potatoes?
-I know that I love to eat potatoes pretty much any way they are made.
-I particularly love these Air Fryer Roasted Red Potatoes.
-They come out crispy and flavorful every time.
+These Air Fryer Potatoes come out crispy and flavorful every time.
 Once I made these, I ended up making them at least 4 more times that same week!
 It goes with so many different dishes that it is the perfect weeknight side dish.
 These potatoes are not lacking in flavor at all!
-So if you are looking for more versatile air fryer recipes, then I hope you'll add this Air Fryer Roasted Red Potato recipe to your collection!
+So if you are looking for more versatile air fryer recipes, then I hope you’ll add this Air Fryer Roasted Red Potato recipe to your collection!

 FREQUENTLY ASKED QUESTIONS: